zmkfirmware/zmk/docs/docs/behaviors/mod-morph.md

 ### Mods

-This is where you determine what modifiers will activate the morphed version of the keycode.
+This is how you determine what modifiers will activate the morphed version of the keycode.

 Available Modifiers: